George Maxwell (Australian politician)

 George Arnot Maxwell (30 April 1859 – 25 June 1935) was an Australian lawyer and politician.
 He was one of Melbourne's leading barristers, specialising in criminal law.
 He was also a member of the House of Representatives from 1917 until his death in 1935.

 Early life

+Maxwell was born on 30 April 1859 in Montrose, Forfarshire, Scotland.
+He was the second of five sons born to Margaret (née Arnot) and David Skinner Maxwell, a Jamaican-born Presbyterian minister.
+His paternal grandmother Ann Maxwell (née Giscome) was the daughter of a slave-owner and free woman of colour; she married Scottish-born James Maxwell, who was a pioneering researcher into tropical diseases and became the first custos rotulorum of Metcalfe Parish, Jamaica.

-Maxwell was born in Montrose, Forfarshire, Scotland and educated in Fife.
+Maxwell was educated in Fife.
 He migrated to Australia with his family in 1875.
 He worked briefly as a jackaroo and then completed his matriculation in Melbourne in 1881.